 So what are some healthy, summer-refreshing alternatives?
 If you are looking for the caffeine boost, iced green tea is an excellent choice.
 Alkalizing fruit spritzers made with soda, spring, or mineral water give a healthful lift.
 Fresh squeezed lemon or lime with a bit of raw cane sugar alkalizes while it refreshes.
 Iced fruit smoothies are delicious and chuck full of antioxidants, much less fresh-from-the garden carrot and vegetable juices.

 Right now I’m going to start my day with a “green drink” — juicing greens and celery from my garden along with a few carrots and an apple.
 I bet you also have creative ideas for alternatives to soda for you and your family.
 I’d love to hear about your favorites.
+Be conscious of the relationship between soda and bone health.
 Be well and enjoy every minute of the summer!

 Tucker, K., et al 2006.
 Colas, but not other carbonated beverages, are associated with low bone mineral density in older women: The Framingham Osteoporosis Study.
 Am.
 J. Clin.
 Nutr., 84 (4), 936–994.